theNewFlesh/flatiron/README.md

 Run `bin/flatiron --help` for more help on the command line tool.

+### Secret Env Setup
+The secret-env file is a environment file which holds various secrets used by pyproject.toml and CI.

 ### ZSH Setup
 1. `bin/flatiron` must be run from this repository's top level directory.
 2. Therefore, if using zsh, it is recommended that you paste the following line